 The Company has decided to change its accounting treatment of offering costs to more closely follow certain SEC interpretations.
 Prior to January 1, 2016, offering costs were capitalized as incurred by the Advisers and such costs, up to 1.5% of the gross proceeds, were recorded as a charge to additional paid in capital and a reduction of deferred offering costs.
 Effective January 1, 2016, offering costs are capitalized as deferred offering costs as incurred by the Company and subsequently amortized to expense over a 12-month period.
 Deferred offering costs related to an offering will be fully amortized to expense upon the expiration or earlier termination of an offering.
+The Company currently expects offering costs to be fully amortized by March 31, 2017, the date of the anticipated Closing.
 The Company evaluated this change in accounting treatment of offering costs and determined that it did not have a material impact on the Company's consolidated financial position, results of operations or cash flows for periods prior to January 1, 2016.